How To Become A Travel Nurse In 6 Steps|2024

 6. Find housing

 Travel nurses need to have a different set of skills than staff nurses.
 Why?
-Because they are constantly changing hospitals and always are the first to be floated to another unit.
+Because they are constantly changing hospitals and are always the first to be floated to another unit.
 For that reason, travel nurses must be flexible and adaptable more than anything.
-They also should have a solid nursing foundation, critical thinking skills, strong communication skills, a love of travel and be personable.
+They also should have a solid nursing foundation, critical thinking skills, strong communication skills, a love of travel, and be personable.

 The requirements vary from agency to agency and contract to contract.
 Generally speaking, you will need a minimum of two years of bedside nursing experience.
 Most will also require a BSN as well as certifications in CPR, PALS, ACLS, etc. The final requirement will be either a compact nursing license or an individual state license.

-To be a travel nurse, first and foremost you must be ready for an adventure!
+To be a travel nurse, first and foremost, you must be ready for an adventure!
 You will also need a minimum of two years of bedside experience.
 Now, not every travel agency or position will require this, but with minimal orientation to a unit, more experience is always better.
 You will also need a license in the state you are applying to (unless you have a compact nursing license).
-Most recruiters and agencies will assist with the paperwork in obtaining a new state license.
+Most recruiters and agencies will assist with the paperwork of obtaining a new state license.

 Travel nurses generally can obtain health insurance and retirement benefits such as 401Ks through their travel nursing agency.
-However, it is important to note that not all agencies will offer benefits starting on day one of a contract, and others will terminate health benefits in-between contracts.
+However, it is important to note that not all agencies offer benefits starting on day one of a contract, and others will terminate health benefits in-between contracts.

 There are several differences between travel nurses and per diem nurses.
 The main difference is that, unlike per diem nurses, travel nursing hours are guaranteed.
-Generally speaking, they are not canceled and if they are, most are still paid their contracted rate.
+Generally speaking, they are not canceled, and if they are, most are still paid their contracted rate.
 Per diem nurses are used on an as-needed basis and can be canceled whenever they are not needed and without pay.

 Travel nursing holds a lot of appeal for many people interested in the healthcare field because it offers perks like the chance to visit new places, competitive pay, and career flexibility.
 It’s also the perfect opportunity to gain valuable skills, get out of your comfort zone, and of course, make a difference in the lives of your patients.